thadryanjs/Portfolio/README.md

 Thanks for taking the time to look at my portfolio.

-It is made up of a collection of projects in a variets of formats and languages.
+It is made up of a collection of projects in a variety of formats and languages.

 Here are the highlights: